 Ever since I tumbled off my mountain bike in late July and fractured my left clavicle, I’ve been leery of the word “Fall.”
 Therefore, I’ll tell you that Autumn is finally here and it’s by far the best season in the northeast for pedaling, paddling and hiking.
 And, I’m happy to report that, just as Autumn is arriving, I’m finally able to lace up my own hiking boots, get back on my bikes and out in my boats and have some fun.
 I’m don’t feel like a prisoner anymore.

-I’ve written often about people who are physically challenged yet who get out and enjoy.
-That’s why I was surprised to be taken to task recently by a loyal reader who felt very, very strongly that the tag line I use for this column every week: “Life isn’t a spectator sport.
+I’ve written often about people who are physically challenged or differently abled yet who get out and enjoy.
+That’s why I was surprised to be taken to task recently by a loyal reader who felt very, very strongly that the tag line I use in my newspaper column: “Life isn’t a spectator sport.
 Get out and enjoy!” is, in her opinion, unfair to some people with disabilities.
 Circumstances didn’t really let us finish that conversation, but I’ve been thinking about it ever since and I have to say I respectfully disagree.

-Since I started writing this column, I’ve shared days outdoors with people who are wheelchair-bound and still pedaling handcycles, skiing faster, than I can, and rolling themselves down “accessible” trails in New Hampshire, Vermont and Connecticut.
+Since I started EasternSlopes.com, I’ve shared days outdoors with people who are wheelchair-bound and still pedaling handcycles, skiing faster, than I can, and rolling themselves down “accessible” trails in New Hampshire, Vermont and Connecticut.
 I’ve seen people with various mental and physical challenges paddling kayaks, and “team hiking” to remote huts in the White Mountains.

 I’ve accompanied people who are blind riding tandem bicycles, cross-country and downhill skiing, and watched them guiding themselves with a rope handrail and Braille signs down a multi-sensory hiking/nature trail.